SerhiiStudio/ForestStory/Assets/Scripts/Tools/ShadowCaster2DMaker/README.md

 A helper static class for saving shadows as prefabs.

 #### Fields:
-- `string PREFAB` - The string `".prefab"` used to construct the path before saving.
+- `const string PREFAB_EXTENSION` - The string `".prefab"` used to construct the path before saving.

 #### Features:
 - Determines the save path.